Priyansh-03/3D-Avatar-/README.md

 Once Node.js is installed, try running the command `npm` in the terminal.

-Install the required packages from `requirements.txt`.

-Once all modules/packages are installed, run `yarn` in the terminal.
+If installed, run `yarn` in the terminal to install the dependencies.

 If the previous command executed successfully, then run `yarn dev`.